cooperkeenan/sem/Use Case.md

 The system prompts the user to enter the continent for which the report should be generated.
 The user enters a valid continent name.
 The system retrieves data from the SQL database, calculating the total population, population in cities, and population not living in cities for the specified continent.
-The system generates and displays a comprehensive population report for the specified continent.
+The system generates and displays a  population report for the specified continent.
 Extensions:

 Invalid Continent: If the user enters an invalid or non-existent continent, the system informs the user and prompts for a valid continent.